brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 ## Comparing type-based to value-based

-Let's compare again the two implementations of `is_structural`
+Let's compare again the two implementations of `is_structural` (which you can find [here](https://compiler-explorer.com/z/benPWqe19), including the not-quite-100 line implementation of the TS and the other examples I mentioned earlier):

 ```cpp
 template <class T>